 Facial Hair Problems

 When hormone levels begin to wane, women often develop facial hair.
-Many menopausal women begin to experience facial hair growth.
-Hair growth often occurs on the chin and upper lip; however, excess hair growth can occur on any spot on the body.
+Many menopausal women start to experience facial hair growth.
+Hair growth usually occurs on the chin and upper lip; however, excess hair growth can occur on any spot on the body.

 Thin Skin

 Another condition that menopausal women may experience is a thinning epidermis.
 Blood flow is reduced during menopause because the capillaries in the skin are controlled by estrogen.
-As estrogen begins to decrease, your skin thins due to lack of oxygen rich blood.
-Additionally, as blood flow diminishes, the nutrients the body supplies to the skin begin to diminish.
-Finally, cellular reproduction slows because of lack of estrogen to the skin.
+As estrogen decreases, skin thins due to a lack of oxygen-rich blood.
+Additionally, as blood flow diminishes, the body's nutrients to the skin diminish.
+Finally, cellular reproduction slows because of the lack of estrogen in the skin.

 Wrinkles

 Estrogen loss is responsible for weight gain and wrinkles.
-Estrogen stimulates fat deposits, which is needed for healthy skin.
-However, when estrogen levels begin to plummet, the fat that was being sent to the skin to nourish it is redistributed to other areas of the body, including buttocks, thighs and abdomen.
+Estrogen stimulates fat deposits, which are needed for healthy skin.
+However, when estrogen levels begin to plummet, the fat sent to the skin to nourish it is redistributed to other areas of the body, including the buttocks, thighs, and abdomen.

 Oily Skin and Acne

-Did you know that many menopausal women suffer with acne?
-As estrogen levels decrease, testosterone levels increase causing many skin conditions, including oily skin and acne.
-The sebaceous glands begin to secrete a thicker sebum that makes the skin appear to be oilier and acne to occur more often.
+Did you know that many menopausal women suffer from acne?
+As estrogen levels decrease, testosterone levels increase, causing many skin conditions, including oily skin and acne.
+The sebaceous glands begin to secrete thicker sebum, which makes the skin appear oilier and causes acne to occur more often.

 Age Spots and Sun Damage

 As melanin production declines, hyperpigmentation can occur.
-Skin that has been damaged by the sun's UV rays may begin to show signs of aging, including those brown age spots that occur in the elderly.
-Additionally, as the melanin begins to decline, women are more prone to receiving sun damage.
-Therefore, it is essential that a woman going through menopause apply a high qualitysunscreenevery day before going outside.
-For best results, apply the sunscreen at least 30 minutes before going outdoors.
-Remember, sunscreen will need to be reapplied throughout the day to protect against further damage.
+Skin that the sun's UV rays have damaged may begin to show signs of aging, including those brown age spots that appear in older people.
+Additionally, as the melanin starts to decline, women are more prone to receiving sun damage.
+Therefore, a woman going through menopause must apply high-qualitysunscreenevery day before going outside.
+Apply sunscreen at least 30 minutes before going outdoors for best results.
+Remember, sunscreen must be reapplied throughout the day to protect against further damage.

 Hair Loss and Menopause